betterembed/wordpress-betterembed/README.md

 ## Installation

-### Composer (recommended)
+### Composer

-Since the plugin is currently still under development you can only install it with [Composer](https://getcomposer.org/) with something similar to this:
+Since the plugin is currently still under development you can only install it with [Composer](https://getcomposer.org/).

+If you're managing your whole stack with Composer you'll need to add the Github repository with something like this:

     {
         "repositories": [